 We all know this one is very popular amongst older children.
 They feel independent and accountable for their own decisions when able to choose what they want.
 You can place the money in a nice card or envelope and write something loving and memorable for them to remember and keep.

 18. A Personal Trinket

 This could be a personal necklace, bracelet or ring that says, "Best Daughter!" or has her name engraved on it or in a locket.
 Boys can have a key chain or pocket watch that they can add on their school bags or elsewhere.
 Stainless steel and sterling silver is lasting and usually a more cost-effective choice.

 Another great gift for children is their own grooming kit.
 You can find a set that includes many items of good quality.
 It can be items like an electric toothbrush, with flosser, miswak, toothpaste, and mouthwash.
 A hair kit with a hair brush, hot iron, hair dryer, hair clips, bands, or other hair accessories etc. A manicure and pedicure set with a henna kit, fancy nail clippers, nail polishing machine, buffer, nail art, foot treatments etc.

 Like money, this is always a great gift for anyone, not just kids.
 You can purchase a gift card for your child's favorite ice-cream place, store, or online shop.

 Most kids love to take pictures and video.
 You can buy your child a camera as a gift or an older cellphone.
-We have purchased older model phones instead of a camera to serve the same purpose, and it also worked as an alarm clock, flashlight, and stopwatch.
-Be careful of giving a wi-fi enabled phone without a restrictive app.
+We have purchased late model phones instead of a camera to serve the same purpose, and it also worked as an alarm clock, flashlight, and stopwatch.
+Be careful of giving a WIFI enabled phone without a restrictive app.